NEUROIMAGING / COMPUTED TOMOGRAPHY

 CT perfusion (CTP)

-- brain infarction results from a localized decrease in cerebral blood flow (CBF)
+- brain infarction is the consequence of a localized decrease in cerebral blood flow (CBF)

 - CT perfusion (CTP) can be used to assess cerebral blood flow and differentiate the penumbra (salvageable brain tissue) from the core (area of damaged brain tissue)

-- CTP does not detect necrotic tissue; it only demonstrates the decrease in blood flow that is very often associated with necrosis
+- CTP does not detect necrotic tissue; it demonstrates the decrease in blood flow often associated with necrosis

-- however, necrosis may not necessarily be present in the core area – if the altered CBF corresponding to the core is detected shortly after stroke onset and rapid recanalization occurs, then part of this zone may be saved
+- however, necrosis may not necessarily be present in the core area – if the altered CBF corresponding to the core is detected shortly after stroke onset and rapid recanalization occurs, a portion of this zone may be salvageable

 - conversely, in necrotic tissue, flow improvement may be achieved after late recanalization, and the core and penumbra may disappear or be reduced

-- similarly, late recruitment of collaterals can lead to improved flow in the periphery of the “core” and thus to its reduction on CTP, even though it is a zone of complete ischemia
+- similarly, late recruitment of collaterals can improve flow in the periphery of the “core,” potentially reducing its size on CTP, even though it is a zone of complete ischemia

 - the CTP mismatch evaluated by the RAPID system became the basis of breakthrough studies with recanalization therapy beyond the standard time windows (> 4.5 h for intravenous thrombolysis, > 6h for mechanical thrombectomy)

-- the DAWN study (2017) showed an effect in the 6-24h window in a strictly selected group (according to CTP)
+- the DAWN study (2017) showed an effect in the 6-24h window in a strictly selected group (based on CTP findings)

-- EXTEND trial (2019) showed that the use of tPA between 4.5 – 9.0 hours after stroke onset in patients with hypoperfused but salvageable brain regions (detected by CTP) resulted in a higher percentage of patients with no or minor neurological deficit compared to placebo
+- EXTEND trial (2019) showed that the use of tissue plasminogen activator (tPA) between 4.5 – 9.0 hours after stroke onset in patients with hypoperfused but salvageable brain regions (detected by CTP) resulted in a higher percentage of patients with no or minor neurological deficit compared to placebo

 Technical comments

-- after intravenous administration of iodinated contrast agent, there is a transient increase in parenchymal density that is proportional to the amount of contrast agent in the area
+- after the intravenous administration of an iodinated contrast agent, a transient increase occurs in parenchymal density, which is proportional to the amount of contrast agent in the area

 - administration rate: 5-6 mL/s; the green cannula is required (18G, 1.3 mm)

-- CTP parameters are calculated from time-attenuation curves based on the differences between arterial inflow and venous outflow
+- the software calculates CTP parameters from time-attenuation curves, which are based on the differences between arterial inflow and venous outflow

 - software processing of the measured brain tissue density during the passage of a contrast agent yields 4 parameters: